lachatak/mrd-parser/README.md

 ###Scodec solution
 * **Loads of different combinators** to deal with data encoding.
 I really like the **checksummed** encoder.
 It is really easy and convenient to use
 * **Easily extendable**
 * It would be amazing to use encoder names to bind the encoded value to the case class field via name.
 With this solution we could have arbitrary case class field orders!

+**For more details see the implementation and the test classes!!**